 FOR MARQUETRY SOCIETY INFORMATION &

 We now have a Marquetry Society breaking news & information page (plus our line drawing designs library) available to Marquetry Society members which they can reach by simply entering their current edition password after clicking the 'Enter Protected Area' button below.

-This new facility came on line with the publication of the autumn 2013 edition of the Marquetarian.
+This helpful training and design resource came on line with the publication of the autumn 2013 edition of the Marquetarian.

-The latest and now current password for this spring 3 month term can be found on page 9 of the spring 2017 edition of the Marquetarian.
+The latest and now current password for this autumn 3 month term can be found on page 4 (Editorial) of the winter 2017 edition of the Marquetarian.

 Go to pages 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9